Software Development

 Software Design

-See this video where the professor of this course further explains what a concept is and how you would use a bunch of state machines to get an LLM to develop an entire web app.
+MIT has a course 6.1040 Software Design and the professor of that course wrote a book The Essence of Software.
+See this video where the professor of this course further explains what a concept is and how you would use a bunch of state machines to get a LLM to develop an entire app like iTunes.
 State in a concept means 'what it has to remember'.
-In their experiment, they had to use 'a few hundred' prompts which then become your version history and I can only imagine the nightmare of trying to refactor those prompts.
+If you think AI can write anything well here's your chance to try.

 • Wireframing recitation.
 If you go on Upwork or other freelancing sites you will see many jobs looking for someone to take a figma design and turn it into a working app.
 We can use a piece of paper to wireframe or hire someone to use Figma after giving the conceptual design plans.